 Lessons From the Humanitarian Frontlines on How to Support Your Teams

 Isolation, anxiety and doubt are part of the daily lives of communities that humanitarian organizations support.
-Now, these emotions describe the biggest challenge for business leaders managing displaced teams working from home for an extended period, amidst the fear and uncertainty of the coronavirus pandemic.
-While many companies have been adept at rapidly establishing the tools and processes required for remote work, discovering ways to build and strengthen high-performing teams during this period of open-ended high stress will take longer.
+These emotions also contribute to the cumulative stress people are enduring after more than two years of a pandemic, persistent inflation and now the devastating conflict between Russia and Ukraine.
+While many companies quickly adapted to remote work and expanded mental health benefits to support employees’ distress, discovering ways to build and strengthen high-performing teams during this period of open-ended high stress will take longer.

-One approach is to adapt some of the same practices used by humanitarian organizations to empower people displaced by tragedies to guide your team through the pandemic’s exceptional circumstances.
+One approach is to adapt some of the same practices used by humanitarian organizations to empower people displaced by tragedies to guide your team through exceptional circumstances.

 Humanitarian organizations start out with empathy to create an authentic human connection when they are trying to solve delicate, and often massive, humanitarian challenges.
 It’s important for you to build up trust and social capital with your teams, in part to earn the right to hold them accountable for delivery.
 Anticipate stress points that your employees may face, and proactively reach out to them to offer your support.